 Port Barton Snorkel Spot #1.
 Aquarium Four

 True to its name, Aquarium Four is teeming with marine life.
-It’s also perfect for families with children since at its deepest point, it’s only about 2 meters deep.
+It’s also perfect for families with children since, at its deepest point, it’s only about 2 meters deep.

-Aquarium is best visited in the morning when the sea is calmest.
+The aquarium is best visited in the morning when the sea is calmest.

 Port Barton Snorkel Spot #2.
 Exotic Island